sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 Users who have their build files in some package will not be able to use your plugin if it's defined in default (no-name) package.

+### Follow the naming conventions

+Use the `sbt-$projectname` scheme to name your library and artifact.
+A plugin ecosystem with a consistent naming convention makes it easier for users to tell whether a project or dependency is an SBT plugin.

+If the project's name is `foobar` the following holds:

+ - BAD: `foobar`
+ - BAD: `foobar-sbt`
+ - BAD: `sbt-foobar-plugin`
+ - GOOD: `sbt-foobar`

+If your plugin provides an obvious "main" task, consider naming it `foobar` or `foobar...` to make it more intuitive to explore the capabilities of your plugin within the sbt shell and tab-completion.

 ### Use settings and tasks.
 Avoid commands.